jonbeckett/virtualflightonlinetransmitter/README.md

 ## Running your own server

 The /server subdirectory contains the resources required to make your own server.
-You'll need some MySQL and PHP webserver experience - a database.sql file is included to create the appropriate database to track aircraft positions (used by send.php and whazzup_ivao.php).
+You'll need some PHP webserver experience - a database.sql file is included to create the appropriate database to track aircraft positions (used by transmit.php and ivao.php).
 The code should be self explanatory.
-Remember your users will also need to change their server URL to reflect the location of "send.php" for your server.
+Remember your users will also need to change their server URL to reflect the location of "transmit.php" for your server.

-Your webserver will need PHP and MySQL installed and configured.
+Your webserver will need PHP installed and configured, and it will need APCu enabled (this is the magic that lets us avoid a database)

 The installation procedure is typically as follows:

 1. Make a directory within the public HTML folder of your webserver (e.g. transmitter) and copy the server files into it (or even better, create a subdomain)
-2. Create a database in MySQL, and use the database.sql file to create the "Positions" table
-3. Configure a user for the MySQL database
-4. Edit the config.php file to fill in your server pin number, database name and user details

 That's it!

 The two URLs you will need after setting up the server are:

-* The Server URL for the Transmitter client - e.g. https://yourserver/transmitter/send
+* The Server URL for the Transmitter client - e.g. https://yourserver/transmit
-* The Whazzup URL for LittleNavMap - e.g. https://yourserver/transmitter/whazzup_ivao
+* The Whazzup URL for LittleNavMap - e.g. https://yourserver/ivao

 ## Configuring LittleNavMap